 So, of course, when you scan, you need final resting places for your documents.

 My two primary file locations are:

-If your firm is not already paperless, consider making the leap.
+If your audit and tax services are not already paperless, consider making the leap.
 We have used Caseware for years and, personally, I love it.
 We use this software for storage of the following engagement files:

 My firm has built templates for each of these services, so everyone in our firm knows where documents (including scans) belong.